 AS ALWAYS CHECK WITH YOUR DOCTOR BEFORE TAKING ANYTHING, ESPECIALLY IF YOUR HAVING SURGERY or PREGNANT!!!!!
 Supplements are not regulated so many times you are not getting what is reported on the label in product strength, contents or quality.
 The following recommendations are for informational purposes and in no way should be adopted or applied unless discussed with your physician.

 Supplement RULES: SERIOUS BUSINESS.

 1) ALWAYS, check with your doctor or other healthcare provider before taking any supplements: See a D.O.
-(Doctor of Osteopathic Medicine)
+(Doctor of Osteopathic Medicine or a Naturopathic Doctor )

 2) May interfere with Surgeries, Medications, or other procedures.
-For example:
+See 3 & 4 below:

 CATEGORIES OF SUPPLEMENTS:

 -Pro-hormones- Precursors for actual hormones, i.e. Mark McGuire-Adrostennedione